Sotarox/onlinePong/README.md

 ## How to run in your local pc
 When you try to understand how does it work, clone this project by `git clone`.

-Then do the followings in a console:
+Then do the followings in a console.

-- Move to project root folder
+- Move to project root folder:
 ```
 cd onlinePong
 ```
-- Install dependencies
+- Install dependencies:
 ```
 npm install
 ```
-- Run Node
+- Run Node:
 ```
 node server.js
 ```
-- Open a browser, type in url `localhost:8080`
+- Open `localhost:8080` in a browser.

 ## Run by container
 Instead of building locally, the app can run in a docker container.